sctb/sanskrit/README.md

 This repository provides tools for editing Sanskrit, including:
 - An input mode for entering IAST transliteration
+- A local Sanskrit-English dictionary
+- Rendering of transliteration to Devanāgarī script
 - Conversion utilities for IAST to SLP1 and vice-versa
-- A Sanskrit-English dictionary mode
-- Rendering of transliterations to Devanāgarī script

-As it is currently under early and active development, it has not yet been packaged for distribution and requires manual installation and configuration.
+As it is currently under early and active development, it has not yet been packaged for distribution and requires manual installation.

 ## Installation instructions